auth0/docs/articles/quickstart/backend/rails/01-authorization.md

 ## Configure Scopes

-The `JsonWebToken.decode` method above verifies that the `access_token` included in the request is valid; however, it doesn't yet include any mechanism for checking that the token has the sufficient **scope** to access the requested resources.
+The `JsonWebToken.verify` method above verifies that the `access_token` included in the request is valid; however, it doesn't yet include any mechanism for checking that the token has the sufficient **scope** to access the requested resources.

 Scopes provide a way for you to define which resources should be accessible by the user holding a given `access_token`.
 For example, you might choose to permit `read` access to a `messages` resource if a user has a **manager** access level, or a `write` access to that resource if they are an **administrator**.